subhashmahamkali/GWAS_sorghum_seedling/README.md

 In this study, we are leveraging existing datasets in sorghum to investigate phenotypic plasticity under temperature and nitrogen stresses.

-## Genomics and phenomics analyses of Sorghum Assocation Panel (SAP)
+## Genomics and phenomics analyses of Sorghum Association Panel (SAP)

 #### Sorghum SNP Calling on V5: